afisher1/gridlab-d/docs/docs/0.0 GridLAB-D™/style-guide.md

   Click or copy/paste into browswer the local host link.
 Note that this will continually update every time you make a change.
 You may want to `CTL + C` to abort the auto-rebuild.

+### Doxygen Instructions

+To enable the doxygen build, `pip install mkdoxy` and go to the doxygen [website](https://www.doxygen.nl/download.html) and install that locally on your desktop.
+Check that `C:\Program Files\doxygen\bin` or similar is added to PATH.

 ## Build on readthedocs

 To build latest commit to be hosted publicly.
 Push your latest commit before building.